The Best South African Safari Lodge for a luxury African safari

 by Beth Graham

-Hopefully you’ve read my article on planning a South African safari, so now I want to tell you about the best South African safari lodge, Arathusa Safari Lodge.
+Hopefully you’ve read my article on planning a South African safari, so now I want to tell you about the best luxury African safari lodge, Arathusa Safari Lodge.
 My brother and SIL had stayed at the lodge a few years ago so why reinvent perfection?
 I’m a bit OCD when it comes to trip planning, and especially about where I’ll be staying.
 I’m a homebody because I love my creature comforts (and my creatures) so I like when my accommodations feel homey.
 And Arathusa certainly delivered on that from the private villas to the amazing food to the friendly staff.

-Arathusa has 12 suites, all separate villas spread across the resort so they are very quiet and private – except for the occasional hyena or elephant who wander onto the property.
+As the best safari lodge in South Africa, Arathusa has 12 suites, all separate villas spread across the resort so they are very quiet and private – except for the occasional hyena or elephant who wander onto the property.
 Seriously (keep reading).

 The rooms truly felt luxurious.
 They are rather spacious with a sitting area, a king bed, shower and garden tub (a must when I travel!).
 There’s also a small outdoor patio with a shower (I highly recommend showering outdoors at night under the stars).

 Our villa looked out over the watering hole and there was never a dull moment.
 The day we walked into our villa for the first time, 20-30 elephants sidled up to the watering hole.
 It was such an amazing welcome!
-This was the point I was convinced we had chosen the best South African safari lodge.
+This was the point I was convinced we had chosen the best luxury African safari lodge.
 There are four villas a bit off the main resort for those who want to stay in the bush.
 These villas have private pools but you do need an escort anytime you come and go because you are truly in wild animal territory.

 The common areas of the resort are comfortable, spacious, and great gathering spots for chatting with other guests.
 There’s a small swimming pool with lounge chairs (great for napping after that morning drive) that looks out over the watering hole – nothing like taking a dip in the water while watching the hippos in their own pool.